octopus8/Verse/README.md

   * Movement relative to body direction
   * Rotation via stick input
   * Define a player start position
+* 1.0.02 - Hot Mic Indicator
+  * Head locked indicator
+  * Display indicator when mic is hot, and hide the indicator when the mic is not hot
+  * indicator is not clipped by world geometry
+  * Bonus
+    * Make the indicator dynamic with some effect
+* 1.0.03 - Display Controls When Looking at Hands
+  * Hide hands and display controllers when looking down at both hands
+  * Hide controllers and display hands when looking away from both hands
+  * Display microphone, turn, and move control annotations

 <!-- MARKDOWN LINKS & IMAGES -->
 <!-- https://www.markdownguide.org/basic-syntax/#reference-style-links -->